 - Submit an in absentia request via the online status system accessed through TigerHub.

-- Register your basic travel plans in Concur, whether you will be going abroad or staying in the U.S. The Concur site also provides valuable information and links to other sites that will be useful to you.
-For more information please review the information on travel registration.
+- Register your travel plans in Enroll My Trip, whether you will be going abroad or staying in the U.S. The Travel Toolkit site also provides valuable information and links to other travel resources that will be useful to you.
+For more information, please review the information on travel registration.

 For more information on the specific steps to change your status to in absentia and to register for travel, please see: Changing Status to In absentia and Registering travel.